Paul McCallum (gridiron football): Amateur football career

 After playing soccer in Scotland, he returned to Canada and began playing for the Surrey Rams Junior Football Club in the BC Junior Football League.

 Professional football career

 BC Lions (I)

 In 1992, McCallum participated at training camp and preseason with the BC Lions.

 Hamilton Tiger-Cats

 McCallum petitioned the CFL to allow Canadian Junior players to have the ability to attend their evaluation camp.
 He was successful and was ultimately added to the Negotiation List of the Hamilton Tiger Cats by Director of Player Personnel, Greg Mohns.

 In March 1993, McCallum signed as a free agent with the CFL's Hamilton Tiger-Cats.
 He was released in June.

 BC Lions (II)

 In September 1993, McCallum signed with BC.
 He played in one game, and was released that month.

 Ottawa Rough Riders

 In October 1993, he signed with the Ottawa Rough Riders.
-During his time there, he was a teammate of former NFL Washington Football Club Dexter Manley and former WWE wrestler Glenn Kulka.
+During his time there, he was a teammate of former NFL Washington Redskins player Dexter Manley and former WWE wrestler Glenn Kulka.
 He played in three games, and was released in November.